-You hear an echo while having a meeting with clients or colleagues?
+You hear an echo while having a meeting with customers or colleagues?
 That's annoying!
 But why do you hear that echo?

 Well this can have 3 reasons: